ericngoo/MERN---Note-Keeper-App/README.md

 Installation:

-Navigate to the root of the project and run:
+Navigate to the root of the project and run the following commands:

 `npm install`
 `npm run client-install`